Home | Site Index | Disclaimer | Email Me!

 Page Added July 4, 2008

 We started out with Paragon Patterns being just one of many craft site listed on the Craft Sites Page in the Hall Of Shame but we just can't ignore what we would characterize as the most obvious, blatently self-serving, lying tripe perpetuated by Susan Wigley of Paragon Patterns upon the public.
 We just had to give Paragon Patterns their own page.
+Consider her agenda when you read her garbage.

 Susan Wigley of Paragon Patterns has authored several papers in which she makes unsupported and false statements about sewing patterns as well as licensed fabrics and embroidery designs.